usds/website-redesign/_people/1350_carla-bynum.md

 **What will you miss most about USDS when you leave?**

 I will miss the family vibe USDS has.
-Everyone that I’ve interacted with has been super friendly and work to actively counteract stereotypes we often encounter around public servants.
+Everyone that I’ve interacted with has been super friendly, and works to actively counteract stereotypes we often encounter around public servants.